top of page

 When individuals appear on the news and their stories are told in the media, it is at times easy to forget that they are more than symbols.
 Instead of being brief sensations that fade within a moment as our attention is diverted to the next headline, continued reporting on their stories reminds us that they are real, living people: Their stories do not end when media attention shifts but continue beyond that.

-Written by Nina Kolarzik.
+Written by Nina K.

 Photo by Prachatai